-A light brown insulator indicates the plug is correct.
+A light brown insulator indicates the plug and fuel/air ratio are correct.
 A white or dark insulator indicates that the engine may need to be serviced.
 To maintain a hot, strong spark, keep the plug free of carbon.
 Adjust the gap to 0.6-0.8 mm (0.023-0.031 in.).